keithasaurus/simple_html/README.md

 ### Why should I use it?
 - fully-typed
 - clean and straightforward syntax
-- the fastest way to render html in python -- up to 15x faster than jinja2
+- speed -- up to 15x faster than jinja2
 - lightweight and framework agnostic
 - always renders valid html
 - space significance typically results in fewer bytes rendered